 COVID-19 began to impact the Company in February 2020 and has resulted in restrictions by government authorities and the encouragement for Canadians to practice public health measures such as staying at home, social distancing, wearing masks and receiving vaccinations.
 This led to increased safety protocols in stores and distribution centres, shifts in consumer demand and consumption, and volatile financial markets.
-The Company has taken a proactive approach throughout, mobilizing a cross-functional pandemic planning task force with a mandate to monitor and effectively mitigate risks posed to employees, customers and the business.
+The Company took a proactive approach throughout, mobilizing a cross-functional pandemic planning task force with a mandate to monitor and effectively mitigate risks posed to employees, customers and the business.
 Management's top priorities remain the health and safety of employees, customers and communities while maintaining a resilient supply chain to meet the needs of Canadians and supporting charitable organizations.
 The Company continues to invest in increased safety and sanitization products and procedures to ensure customers and employees are protected while shopping and working in stores.
 Management continues to monitor the impact of the pandemic on food retail around the world and learn from best practices.
-Further information on the financial implications of COVID-19 can be found in the Company's MD&A for the year ended May 7, 2022.
+Further information on the financial implications of COVID-19 can be found in the Company's MD&A for the year ended May 6, 2023.
+On May 5, 2023, the World Health Organization announced the global COVID-19 emergency had ended.